What to do if your car shuts off while driving.

 Fundamentally, a car needs three things to run.
 Gas, Air, and Spark to ignite the mixture of the two.
 If it suddenly dies while running, then one or more of these things stopped working.

 The first thing a car needs to run is gas.
-Assuming there is gas in the tank, then it needs to be transported from the tank, to the engine and injected into the engine cylinders for combustion.
+Assuming there is gas in the tank, then it needs to be transported from the tank to the engine and injected into the engine cylinders for combustion.
 Fueling problems are often related to dirty gas clogging up a fuel filter or damaging the fuel pump or injectors.
 Running a car low on gas will increase the likelihood that dirt, rust, or other particulates will be sucked into the fuel system and should be avoided.

 Fuel pump failure is a common problem for vehicles with over 100k miles.
 This can start off with weaker fuel delivery at high RPM and under load leading to loss of power in those situations.
-It can lead to surging and lagging as the fuel supply becomes increasing intermittent.
+It can lead to surging and lagging as the fuel supply becomes increasingly intermittent.
 These problems can also be caused by a clogged fuel filter.

 Fuel Injectors/ Carburetors-

 For your car to run correctly, a precise amount of fuel must be combined with air in the cylinder and ignited.
 Any car made within the last 30 years is going to use an electronic system of fuel injection.
 Bad fuel injectors might inject too much or too little fuel leading to a wide variety of symptoms including poor idle, misfires, stalls, or poor fuel economy.
 Problems with the fuel injectors will likely trigger a check engine light with codes to indicate which cylinder is having problems and if that cylinder is running rich or lean.
-On older cars this was done with a mechanical system called a Carburetor.
+On older cars, this was done with a mechanical system called a Carburetor.
 Carburetors can easily get gummed up by sitting too long and can be flooded by too much gas.

 In order for the gas to burn, it needs to be mixed with air at the correct ratio.
 Depending on the altitude, car speed, temperature, and humidity the amount of air your car is taking in will vary significantly.
 Your car needs to figure out how much air is coming in so that it can inject the proper amount of fuel for combustion.
 To do this your car uses either a Manifold Absolute Pressure (MAP) or a Mass Air Flow (MAF) sensor.
 If the air intake sensor becomes dirty or damaged it can lead to hesitation, jerking, or stalling during acceleration.
 Carbureted vehicles use a system of vacuum tubes.
 Cracked vacuum tubes can lead to rough idle or engine stalling.

 Your car also has oxygen (O2) sensors in the exhaust to monitor unburned oxygen concentrations.
 The O2 sensors communicate with the vehicle’s computer to regulate its engine management.
 The O2 sensors detecting not enough oxygen means that the combustion mixture is running “Rich”.
 This means that there is too much fuel being injected for the amount of air.
 The O2 sensors detecting too much oxygen signifies the combustion process is running “lean”.
 This can be caused by fuel injectors not squirting enough gas, air intake allowing too much air, or a leak in the exhaust pipe allowing outside air in.
-If the O2 sensors detect this, they will tell the cars computer to add more fuel to richen the combustion mixture.
-If the O2 sensors fail and don’t send any signal, then the car defaults to this action as part of its “Open loop mode” operation.
+If the O2 sensors detect this, they will tell the car’s computer to add more fuel to richen the combustion mixture.
+If the O2 sensors fail and don’t send any signal, then the car defaults to this action as part of its “Open-loop mode” operation.
 In addition to physical symptoms of rough idle and loss of engine power, this additional fuel will result in decreased fuel economy, increased emissions, and could potentially foul the catalytic converter.

-In order to combust the fuel air mixture in the cylinder a spark is needed.
+In order to combust the fuel-air mixture in the cylinder a spark is needed.
 This spark is created by an electrical current.
 Sudden failures without warning are often caused by a failure in the electrical system.

 The electrical system can be divided into the parts that provide electricity (battery and alternator), and the parts that use the electricity (distributor/coils and spark plugs).

 All Electrical power in your car comes from either the battery or the alternator.
 If either of these fails, then there is no power for the spark plug to ignite the gas and keep the engine running.
-This will likely be accompanied by dimmed dash, interior, and head lights.
+This will likely be accompanied by a dimmed dash, interior, and headlights.
 Any time the voltage in the car drops below a specified level it will trigger the battery light.

 Car batteries only last for a few years before they lose the ability to hold a charge.
 However, even if the battery dies, the car should still be able to keep running on power supplied from the alternator.
 Usually, bad batteries will cause difficulty with starting.